How To Draft A Winning Pitch Deck – The Sequoia Way

 2. Problem

 What problem is your company solving?
 Explain the gap in a clear and empathetic way, showing that you understand your users’ pain points.
-Investors want to see that you empathize with your audience.
-Use storytelling to captivate their attention as you highlight the problem.

 For example, LinkedIn succinctly stated the problem they were addressing in one sentence, supported by bullet points that reinforced their deep understanding of the gap in the market.